How can your WMS streamline loading bay activities?

 • How long does it take your team to load an FTL order?

-• What’s the average LTL size of your order and how long does this loading process take?
+• What’s the average LTL size of your order, and how long does this loading process take?

-Start with metrics
+Start with slot management

 Use this requirements template to find and prioritize docking and loading requirements for your next HRMS

-Scheduling your cross-docks
+Scheduling your cross-docks properly

 The better your team can communicate, and the more automatic alerts are, the smoother things will go with a streamlined approach to your loading bay.